FFabianna/jenkins-lab/README.md

 # Jenkins Lab

+In this lab, we set up a Jenkins pipeline to automate the build process of a Node.js application.
+Jenkins is a powerful automation tool widely used for continuous integration and deployment (CI/CD), allowing developers to streamline software delivery.
+The objective of this lab is to configure Jenkins in a containerized environment, integrate it with a Git repository, and execute a pipeline that automates the application build process.

 ## Ejecutar Docker Compose

 Para ejecutar Docker Compose, asegúrate de que tengas Docker Compose instalado en tu sistema.
 Luego, sigue estos pasos: